CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 # Lab Exercise 2
 ## Clone Github Repositories & Create EKS Cluster

-In this step you will need to do the following:
+In this exercise you will need to do the following:

 - SSH into the Launch Pad EC2 instance
 - Clone two Github repositories
-- Run commands to create a new EKS cluster
+- Run a script to create a new EKS cluster

 <br>